JeffHing/command-queue/README.md

 ### Nested Execution

-CommandQueue can accept itself as a command:
+CommandQueue itself can be used as a command:

 ```javascript
 new CommandQueue()